-Studies show that for patients who use POLST documents, treatment preferences are respected 98 percent of the time, and no one received unwanted CPR, intubation, intensive care or feeding tubes.
-As a result, POLST has helped bridge the gap between the treatments patients want and those they receive.
+Studies show that for patients who use POLST documents, treatment preferences are respected 98 percent of the time, and the patients did not receive unwanted cardiopulmonary resuscitation (CPR), intubation, intensive care or feeding tubes.
+As a result, POLST has helped bridge the gap between the treatments patients want and those they receive at the end of their lives.

-Here in Louisiana, since its creation, the LaPOST document has helped many families avoid the difficult position of having to decide what their loved ones may have wanted at the end of life.
-Because of this, the LaPOST Coalition has developed this implementation guide to assist our state's health care facilities and organizations in developing LaPOST policies and procedures for their staffs.
+Since its creation, the LaPOST document has helped many families in Louisiana avoid the difficult situation of having to decide what their loved ones may have wanted at the end of life.
+This Implementation Guide has been developed to assist our state's long-term care facilities in developing LaPOST policies and procedures for their staff.

-Our goal is to ensure that health care facilities and organizations know what LaPOST is, how it works and how to discuss this important document with patients and their family members.
-Thus, we are grateful to you and your organization for your interest in LaPOST and hope that you find this guide helpful as you plan a LaPOST implementation strategy for your facility.
+Our goal is to ensure that long-term care facilities know what LaPOST is, how it works and how to discuss this important document with residents and their family members.
+We are grateful to you and your organization for your interest in LaPOST and hope that you find this guide helpful as you plan a LaPOST implementation strategy for your facility.

-Cindy Munn, MHA CEO, Louisiana Health Care Quality Forum Susan Nelson, MD LaPOST Coalition Chair
+Cindy Munn, MHA CEO, Louisiana Health Care Quality Forum

+Susan Nelson, MD LaPOST Coalition Chair